Zer0-One/libtmj/README.md

 acceptable for a Tiled map.
 If you find a case in which this breaks your map, please let me know.

+If you use libtmj in a game or tool, I would love to hear about it.
+Please reach out via email or create a pull request to give your game/project a mention in the README.

 ## License

     BSD 2-Clause License